niccololampa/gif-grid-splitter/README.md

 10. Combine the splt frames based on their row x col coordinate
 11. Reconstruct the combined frames to gif
 12. Render the gifs based on row x col coordinate in grid.
 13. Testing and bug fixing (input testing, gif image size uploading etc).

+## Next steps

+Create an api to delegate creation of grid images in the backend.
+Faster as more computational power compared to browser based gif creation.